deanbot/simple-universal-hot-ts-react/README.md

   * Uses TS for everything (including Webpack)
   * Compiles server down to js
   * Babel + Webpack used for compilation (not tsc)
-  * Builds uses concurrant webpack builds for server and client
+  * Concurrent Webpack builds for server and client (_*sort of_)

+😖 *Due to an issue with server-side HMR, only the prod build is concurrent.
+Hopefully the hacky solution is fixable.

   * Hot Module Replacement for server _and_ client 🤩
   * Webpack dev server for client development
   * Avoids: